PranavPrakash01/clusterXL/README.md

 # Node-Based Spreadsheet

+## ⚠️ Warning: Work in Progress

+**This project is currently under development and is not considered complete.
+Expect frequent updates, changes, and additional features.
+Use it at your own discretion.
+Contributions and feedback are highly encouraged.**

 ## Overview

 This project aims to create a node-based spreadsheet application using Python and PyQt5.
 The spreadsheet allows users to perform operations between tables by connecting nodes.
 Each table is represented as a node, and various operations can be performed using operation nodes.
 DISCLAIMER : THIS IS STILL NOT FUNCTIONAL IT IS UNDER DEVELOPMENT